 - Wyrd Sisters by Terry Pratchett.
 I love his Witches, especially Granny Weatherwax.

-- The knight in shining armor by Jude Deveraux.
-This one has been a comfort read for many years, still one of my favorite romance novels.
+- The knight in shining armour by Jude Deveraux.
+This one has been a comfort read for many years, still one of my favourite romance novels.

 - The War of Art by Steven Pressfield, it is a comfort read and a kick in the pants at the same time.
 Best combination I say.